How to Properly Age a Photo?

 quick mask mode

-Try this photo aging technique with different photos and various colors to see and understand what retro options for photos you can create yourself!
+Try this method of aging a photograph with different photos and different colors to see and understand exactly which retro variations of photos you can create on your own!

 Original source: